 Even if you enter into an agreement with someone who is completely trustworthy, things could still go wrong – so make sure you protect yourself.
 For example, make sure you have insurance and the other person does as well for the various situations that could occur.
-And consider including a clause that retains the ownership of the house in your name until the house is fully paid.
+And consider including a clause that retains the ownership of the property in your name until the property is fully paid.

 Owner Financing Tip #5: Build Contingencies

 Most of your owner financing agreement will be built around the “ideal plan” – of what would happen if everything goes perfectly.
 But sometimes things happen outside of our control, so building contingencies allow you to make better decisions if the unexpected happens.
-For example, what if the buyer no longer wants the house, or can longer pay, or wants to pay early, or wants to use the house in a different way than expected?
+For example, what if the buyer no longer wants the home, or can longer pay, or wants to pay early, or wants to use the home in a different way than expected?
 Or what if your circumstances change and you no longer want to sell or you need to sell even faster?
 Agree to the contingencies with your buyer ahead of time and the arrangement will be so much smoother.